vanderstel/pop-corpus/README.md

 Songs are encoded as complete vocal melodies using a modified version of a format used in the <a href="http://rockcorpus.midside.com/index.html">*Rolling Stone Corpus*</a>.
 Encodings are based on transcriptions from recordings rather than sheet music.

 There are three files associated with each song.
-Below is a summary of each file, using the opening measures of John McCormack's “It's A Long Way To Tipperary” (1915) as an example:
+Below is a description of each file type, using the opening measures of John McCormack's “It's A Long Way To Tipperary” (1915) as an example:

 ![John McCormack, "It's A Long Way To Tipperary" (1915)](https://github.com/vanderstel/pop-corpus/blob/master/static/imgs/tipperary.png?raw=true)